 Ever since I can remember, I have always loved rice cakes.
-One of the main reasons that I want to visit Korea is to try fresh rice cakes…aside from visiting the tourist spots, of course.
 If I don't have my rice cake every couple of months, I will crave it every day until I do, and mind you, I am not a pleasant person to be around until I get my fix!
 To satisfy my current craving, I decided to make the ultimate Korean street food, rabboki.
 This dish is a spin on ddukboki, mixing spicy rice cakes with ramen!
 Add some spam and you have comfort food at its best.
 You'll want to make a big batch of this dish, trust me!

 **Helpful tips and common mistakes

 Rice cakes are the comfort food of Korean cuisine, and rightly so.
-They are dense, chewy, sweet and spicy.
+They are dense, chewy, sweet, and spicy.
 They are great as a late-night snack, mid-afternoon, dinner, lunch, pretty much any time of the day.
-Ask any Korean on the street about rice cakes, and they will be able to share their nostalgic memories of their mother preparing this dish.

 You can find fresh or frozen rice cakes at most Asian stores.
 If you are using frozen rice cakes, soak them in room temperature water for 30 minutes.
-On the other hand, use the fresh rice cakes, make sure to purchase them on the day you're cooking them since they will dry and harden.
+If you're using fresh rice cakes, make sure to purchase them on the day you're cooking them since they will dry and harden after 24 hours.

 Rice cakes also come in different shapes including long cylindrical rice cakes and ovalettes.
-Typically, most people cook ovalettes in soups and the cylindrical shapes for stir fried dishes.
+Typically, people cook ovalettes in soups and cylindrical shapes for stir-fried dishes.

 You can make this dish vegetarian or add a salty protein like spam.
 Not a fan of spam?
 Try ham, pork belly, or even chicken!

 Rabboki is my ultimate Korean comfort dish.
-I just can't resist a bowl of ramen noodles tossed with soft, chewy rice cakes with salty spam, sweet onions, and carrots all cooked in a spicy sauce?
+I just can't resist a bowl of ramen noodles tossed with soft, chewy rice cakes, salty spam, sweet onions, and carrots in a spicy sauce.
 I'm drooling just thinking about it!
 If you never had Korean food before, this dish would be a great one to introduce you to the cuisine.
 Go ahead, give it a try!